-- The ALCG Grants are funded by the Australian Government's Department of Education, Skills and Employment under the NCRIS initiative. - The ALCG Call for Applications is intended to identify meritorious research projects with demonstrated ability to use HPC systems effectively at scale, and to provide these projects with large allocations for extreme scale computational science. - ALCG allocations are uncapped, up to the scheme limit of 150 MSU, and are valid for a 12-month period from 1 July 2022 - 30 June 2023. - All fields of research are eligible to apply. - The Expression of Interest phase of this call is open to all prospective applicants.
+- The ALCG Grants are funded by the Australian Government's Department of Education, Skills and Employment under the NCRIS initiative. - The ALCG Call for Applications is intended to identify meritorious research projects with demonstrated ability to use HPC systems effectively at scale, and to provide these projects with large allocations for extreme scale computational science. - ALCG allocations in the initial call will be 20-50 MSU per project, valid for a 12-month period from 1 July 2022 30 June 2023. - All fields of research are eligible to apply. - The Expression of Interest phase of this call is open to all prospective applicants.
 EOIs are expected to demonstrate HPC competence, experience at an Australian or international HPC facility, and a high degree of application scalability. - Applicants are expected to propose highly ambitious and innovative projects suited to the large allocations available through the scheme. - The Allocation Committee will invite successful EOIs to submit a full ALCG application.